teamtnt/tutorials/searching-for-bobby-fisher.md

 that's bad... not to mention slow!

-If you introduce more fields, you'll have even more permutations in your code so you'll end up with a nonperformat and nonreadable query.
+If you introduce more fields, you'll have even more permutations in your code so you'll end up with a nonperformant and nonreadable query.

 The solution to this problem is a [package](https://github.com/teamtnt/tntsearch) written in pure PHP that deals with this stuff and lets you do some cool things.
-Laravel also introduced a driver based solution for fulltext search which works nicely with TNTSearch.
+Laravel also introduced a driver based solution for full-text search which works nicely with TNTSearch.

 The installation process is easy and can be done with the following command